-Before he moved to the Outer Hebrides he lived in Edinburgh, where, as Seafieldroad and a member of the band Swimmer One, his songs found their way to daytime Radio One, a Hollywood movie, and numerous festivals, theatre shows and short films.
+As Seafieldroad and a member of the band Swimmer One, Andrew Eaton-Lewis’s songs have found their way to daytime Radio One, a Hollywood movie, and numerous festivals, theatre shows and short films.
 He was one of the core creative team behind the award-winning multi-media project Whatever Gets You Through The Night, performing with Emma Pollock, Ricky Ross, RM Hubbert and Rachel Sermanni, among others (a project he recently revived as part of the first Hebridean Dark Skies Festival on Lewis).

-His own music has won widespread acclaim from critics, who have variously compared it to John Cale, Belle and Sebastian, the Pet Shop Boys and the Blue Nile.
-All this activity sprang from a teenage obsession with music that resulted in Andrew’s first 38 ‘albums’ – almost 40 hours of unreleased home recordings made between the ages of 15 and 21.
+Andrew’s music has won widespread acclaim from critics, who have variously compared it to John Cale, Belle and Sebastian, the Pet Shop Boys and the Blue Nile.
+All this activity sprang from a teenage obsession with music that resulted in his first 38 ‘albums’ – almost 40 hours of unreleased home recordings made between the ages of 15 and 21.

 After All Of The Days We Will Disappear is the first album Andrew has released in five years.
 It is part reinvention, part retrospective, a collection of new songs and old songs made new, exploring the various ways in which human beings move from one place to another – from a city to an island, from childhood to adulthood, through the seasons of the year, and from life to death (the title is an attempt to describe death by Andrew’s four-year-old son).

 The tone is set by the opening and closing tracks – Medicine, a new song shaped by recent grief, and Dead Orchestras, a complete reworking of the title track from Swimmer One’s second album, about the things we leave behind for the next generation.
 Enchanted / Alright is a very modern take on two classics (by Cole Porter and Rodgers and Hammerstein) that had a special resonance for Andrew’s parents, whose deaths in 2014 and 2017 prompted him to help keep the family name alive by releasing an album under his own name for the first time.
 The song that says they’re gone ventures deeper into the theme, imagining what kind of music will be left behind when humanity has disappeared.
-Andrew’s own journey from Edinburgh to Lewis is described in The path, the beach, the sea, a 12 minute song cycle that travels from Leith to Portobello and on to the Hebrides, punctuated by field recordings from Scotland’s east and west coasts and the Ullapool to Stornoway ferry.
+The path, the beach, the sea is a 12 minute song cycle that travels from Leith to Portobello and on to the Hebrides, punctuated by field recordings from Scotland’s east and west coasts and the Ullapool to Stornoway ferry.

 Production on After All Of The Days We Will Disappear is by Hamish Brown, Andrew’s long-time musical collaborator and Swimmer One band mate.
 The cover photograph is a still from a short film that was shot in Edinburgh, Ullapool and the Hebrides to accompany the album’s opening song, Medicine; the film is directed by Daniel Warren, whose diverse portfolio includes projects for Biffy Clyro, Scottish Ballet, Hanna Tuulikki and Kirsty Law.